Friday, June 5, 2026

 All evening

-the sky practices collapse.
+the sky practices fatal collapse.

 Cloud after cloud

-slides across the stars
+slide across the stars

 like shutters across a plague house.